liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/03-example-removing-intermediate-journal-article-versions.markdown

 | read the printout of versions to be removed as a test before committing to
 | deleting them.

-After you've pruned your database, test it with @product@.
+After you've pruned your database, test it with @sharepoint@.